vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Debugger.md

 ##### Stepping
 Stepping through code is a way to continue execution line by line, optionally stepping into or over functions and properties.
 This gives information about program execution, testing false assumptions about branching behaviour or loops.

+##### Pausing
+Execution can be manually halted similar to a breakpoint, this is very helpful when debugging freezes caused by infinite loops.
+Just pause execution when the freeze occurs, and the debugger should lead you to the relevant section of code.

 #### Usage
 ##### Visual Studio
 VS has a great rundown of their debugger found [here](https://docs.microsoft.com/en-us/visualstudio/debugger/debugger-feature-tour).
 Instructions about configuration are not specific to Unity and can be ignored.